+Why should we plant Wildflower Meadows?
 I believe in very attractive well kept, ornamental gardens, but I also believe in wild spaces.
 If we have enough ground in a garden I believe in creating some wild space.
 There are several reasons for this, firstly because of the environment, but also because Wildflower meadows create fantastic mood in your garden.
 This wildness that can be juxtaposed with mown paths.
 A sense of getting away in a

 In the first year as seen in the previous Part of the blog, we can see the meadow is just establishing and can look quite disappointing, it takes faith and commitment to develop a meadow, but now we can see the wild meadow in full bloom in the second full season!